How To Be More Vulnerable With Your Kids

 Maybe it’s as simple as asking your partner for help with a household project you’re overwhelmed by.
 Maybe you reach out to a friend or therapist if you’re struggling with stress or anxiety.
 In reaching out for help, you’ll get the support you need to function well, along with showing your kids that dads need help, love, and support like anyone else does.

 At times, you can’t avoid the awkwardness of showing weakness or sharing your emotions.
 That’s why Addis recommends a simple perspective shift: Simply accept the awkward feelings rather than seeing them as a sign that something’s wrong.
-(Remember: This same clumsy feeling probably commonly arises whenever you try something new — for example, when you get a new set of golf clubs or install a new iOS on your phone.)
+(Remember: This same clumsy feeling probably commonly arises whenever you try something new).

 While the early stages of opening up with your kids might feel strange, keep in mind you’re moving in a positive direction.
 For every awkward moment, you’re well on your way to a deeper, more rewarding relationship with your kids.